Keynote Speaking / Fireside Chat / Q&A

 Let me redefine the art and tool relied upon by entrepreneurs, professionals, and anyone with a message to share.
 Rather than focusing on the mechanics of speech and stage presence, I will share a new perspective that has never been discussed.
 By recognizing that "public speaking is nothing more than having a private conversation out loud," your audience will walk away energized by this truth.
 They will also recommit to sharing their vision and message by embracing a new definition of what it means to be authentic.

-Excerpt from the "The Salazar Method" (to be published in spring of 2017):
+Excerpt from the "The Salazar Method" audio book (Fall of 2017):

 "As I've mentioned, vision is your North Star, and it will help you determine whether your actions and words are in line with the convictions that drive you.
 But even then, if you are going to make an impact, you must emotionally align yourself with the topic that you are speaking about.
 So, choose wisely - because your words must resonate out from an emotional center.
 But to do this, they need to touch on the personal and human.